Ayush-Poddar-2003/TUTORIALS/CSS/03_Background.md

 By default, the background-image property repeats an image both horizontally and vertically.

-To repeat vertically, set background-repeat: repeat-y;
+To repeat vertically, background-repeat: repeat-y;

-To repeat  horizontally, set background-repeat: repeat-x;
+To repeat  horizontally, background-repeat: repeat-x;

-for no repeat, set background-repeat: no-repeat
+for no repeat, background-repeat: no-repeat

     body {
         background-image: url("paper.gif");
         background-repeat: no-repeat;
+        background-repeat: repeat-x;
+        background-repeat: repeat-y;
     }

 <br>